Note: This content has been updated slightly since it first appeared on www.insurance-forums.com.

 Rod Rishel is Chief Executive Officer of Life, Health and Disability, AIG Consumer Insurance.

 American International Group, Inc. (AIG) is a leading global insurance organization.
-Founded in 1919, today we provide a wide range of property casualty insurance, life insurance, retirement products, mortgage insurance and other financial services to customers in more than 100 countries and jurisdictions.
-Our diverse offerings include products and services that help businesses and individuals protect their assets, manage risks and provide for retirement security.
-AIG common stock is listed on the New York Stock Exchange and the Tokyo Stock Exchange.
+Building on 100 years of experience, today AIG member companies provide a wide range of property casualty insurance, life insurance, retirement products solutions, and other financial services to customers in more than 80 countries and jurisdictions.
+These diverse offerings include products and services that help businesses and individuals protect their assets, manage risks and provide for retirement security.
+AIG common stock is listed on the New York Stock Exchange.

 1 LIMRA’s Third Quarter Industry Briefing, Aug.
 16, 2016, http://av.limra.com/Teleconferences/Kerzner-2016-3/CEO-Q3call.mp4

 2 “LIMRA: Individual Life Insurance Premium Increases in the First Quarter 2016,” LIMRA press release, June 2, 2016, http://www.limra.com/Posts/PR/News_Releases/LIMRA__Individual_Life_Insurance_Premium_Increases_in_the_First_Quarter_2016.aspx?LangType=1033